WillBooster/gen-i18n-ts/README.md

 ### `changeLanguageByCode`

 The function to change the current language.
-This returns if `lang` is valid and false otherwise.
+It returns `true` if `lang` is valid and `false` otherwise.
 It is like

 ```ts